Iodine trichloride

 Iodine trichloride is an interhalogen compound of iodine and chlorine.
-It is bright yellow but upon time and exposure to light it turns red due to the presence of elemental iodine.
+It is bright yellow but with time and upon exposure to light it turns red due to decomposition with formation of elemental iodine.
 In the solid state is present as a planar dimer I2Cl6, with two bridging Cl atoms.

-It can be prepared by reacting iodine with an excess of liquid chlorine at −70 °C. In the molten state it is conductive, which may indicate dissociation:
+It can be prepared by reacting iodine with an excess of liquid chlorine at −70 °C, or heating a mixture of liquid iodine and chlorine gas to 105 °C. In the molten state it is conductive, which may indicate disproportionation into ions: